anoma/anoma/docs/src/explore/design/dkg.md

    PVSS transcripts and signing DKG protocol messages.
  - A list of session ids from the last completed DKG instance up until the latest started (we may prune ids for failed instances however)
- - The current round of the dealing phase (for scheduling the submission of their PVSS transcripts)
  - The DKG state machine associated to each of these session ids.

 ##  The DKG state machine